Can you mail me an information packet and/or application materials?

 How many students are in the program?

-There are typically about 90 students in the graduate degree programs at various levels of progress.
+There are approximately 90 students in our graduate degree programs at various levels of progress.

 How long will it take to complete the M.A. program?

 The M.A. degrees usually require four semesters.
-Some Professional M.A. students may graduate in 18 months.
+Some Professional M.A. students may graduate in 3-4 semesters.

 How long will it take to complete the Ph.D. program?